Ajhaa/rusty_url_encoder/README.md

 # rusty_url_encoder
-Very simple URL encoder and decoder made with rust Only works with rust nightly.
+Very simple URL encoder and decoder made with rust.
+Only works with rust nightly.